2023 Regional Wilderness Therapy Symposium Call for Proposals

 Below is the timeline for this proposal cycle:

 All proposals will be thoroughly reviewed by our Proposal Review Committee on a rolling basis.
-We generally receive between 80-100 proposals per year, and reviewing in this way will allow committee members to produce timely feedback and ask additional questions if necessary.
+We generally receive between 50 to 60 proposals per conference, and reviewing in this way will allow committee members to produce timely feedback and ask additional questions if necessary.
 Thank you in advance for your patience with this selection process.

 Workshop Proposal Instructions